Peanut AllergySkip to the navigation

 - Let others know that you or your child

 has a peanut allergy.
 Make sure that all caregivers (such as school

 administrators, teachers, babysitters, and coaches), friends, and coworkers:

-Know what the symptoms of an allergic reaction look like.
+- Know what the symptoms of an allergic reaction look like.

-Know where the epinephrine shot is kept and how
+- Know where the epinephrine shot is kept and how to give the shot.

 - Keep your epinephrine shot with you at all times.
 Make sure older children know how to give you or themselves the shot.
 Talk with your doctor or pharmacist if you are unsure how to give yourself the shot.

-Keep other medicines such as antihistamines with you for mild reactions if your doctor recommends it.
+- Keep other medicines such as antihistamines with you for mild reactions if your doctor recommends it.
 Antihistamines are not a substitute for epinephrine in a severe allergic reaction.